 - Add this hot grease to the boiling lye, and stir until it gets to the consistency of thick cornmeal mush, then turn off the heat.

 - Stir in two tablespoons of salt with chopped herbs or essential oils.

 - Line a small wooden box, approximately 2″ × 3″ × 6″, lined with waxed paper, and pour your mixture in it.
 Let it cool, then take the soap out of the mold.

 This recipe only gives an overview of the process.
 For more details about how to make larger quantities, read this article from PrimalSurvivor.net explaining how to make wood ash soap.

 Clean Out That Fireplace!

-With this list, you’ll never run out of ideas about what to do with your ashes.
-Ashes can be recycled and used in countless ways, and it’s ecological.
-So, clean out that fireplace, and make good use of those ashes!
+With this list, you’ll never run out of ideas about what to do with your ashes!
+You can recycle ash in many ways, and it’s ecological to boot!
+So, clean out that fireplace and make good use of those ashes!